david-a-wheeler/make-booster/make-booster.md

 This document provides much more detail on the background (many data pipelines use make), the problems when doing so, and technical specifics about how we implemented this.
+You don't need to understand all this to *use* make-booster, but you do need to understand it if you want to expand it (e.g., to support other programming languages).
+IT isn't complicated, it just implements an approach widely used in compiled languages that data pipe maintainers often don't consider.

 ## Background: Many data pipelines use make